Core product

-A core product or flagship product is a company's primary promotion, service or product that can be purchased by a consumer.
+A core product is a company's primary promotion, service or product that can be purchased by a consumer.
 Core products may be integrated into end products, either by the company producing the core product or by other companies to which the core product is sold.

 Three levels of a product

-The concept of a Core Product originates from Philip Kotler, in his 1967 book – Marketing Management: Analysis, Planning and Control.
+The concept of a core product originates from Philip Kotler, in his 1967 book – Marketing Management: Analysis, Planning and Control.
 It forms the first level of the concept of Three Levels of a Product.

 Kotler suggested that products can be divided into three levels: core product, actual product and augmented product.
 The core product is defined as the benefit that the product brings to the customer.
 The actual product refers to the tangible object and relates to the physical quality and the design.
 The augmented product consists of the measures taken to help the consumer put the actual product to use.
 By using a mixture of the three levels of product in research and development, business firms can better understand their customers, better position themselves in the market and create a more successful product.

 New product development

-The New Product Development (NPD) process, often referred to as the Stage-Gate innovation process, was developed by Dr. Robert G. Cooper as a result of comprehensive research on reasons why products succeed or fail.
+The new product development (NPD) process, often referred to as the Stage-Gate innovation process, was developed by Dr. Robert G. Cooper as a result of comprehensive research on reasons why products succeed or fail.
 The process initially focuses on idea generation that defines the core product.
 If the core product is innovative and addresses market demand, it can lead to successful actual products.